gopangolin/wp-reactivate/README.md

 ## Quick Start
 ### Introduction
-The boilerplate plugin provides three different WordPress views in which an independant React app can be rendered.
-Namely:
+This boilerplate plugin provides three different WordPress views in which an independant React app can be rendered:

-- Settings page in the backend (wp-admin).
-- Shortcode.
+- Shortcode
 - Widget
+- Settings page in the backend (wp-admin)

 Each JavaScript root file will correspond to the independant React app to be bundled by Webpack.